thespaceofallpotential/common-x/notes/example_1/archive/overview.md

 Both *"subset problems"* and *"intersection problems"* reduce to *"finding things in spaces"* (see [background](/notes/background.md) for introduction to subset and intersection problems)*
 )

-Simplifying — the larger the space, the more complex/ difficult the challenge *(of finding what is sought)*
+> *simplifying: — the larger the space, the more complex/ difficult the challenge (of finding what is sought)*

 The complexity of a common-substring problem is typically framed in terms of big-O notation, which captures the relationship between the size of inputs, and the corresponding product-space, which for common-x problems generally, is $O(n^{2})$